anitawray-NOAA/vermilion_sunset_gtseq/README.md

 Code for all analyses and figures for the manuscript are included in [this folder](https://github.com/anita-wray/vermilion_sunset_gtseq/tree/main/Figures).
 Major figure results and included below.

 ## Major Results:
+- Vermilion rockfish were identified throughout the sampling region, from Hood Canal, WA to the US/Mexico border.
+In contrast, no sunset rockfish were encountered north of Point Arena, CA (38.91° N).
+- Vermilion rockfish were caught at significantly shallower depths than sunset, although there was substantial overlap between the two species.
+- Both vermilion and sunset rockfish demonstrated sexually dimorphic length-weight relationships, with females of both species generally heavier at longer lengths than males.
+- Sunset rockfish of both sexes tended to be heavier at longer lengths than their vermilion rockfish counterparts.
+- Both male and female sunset rockfish grew faster and reached substantially larger values of L∞ than their vermilion counterparts.
+- Among all individuals captured, the mean length of sunset rockfish was significantly longer than vermilion rockfish.
+- The weight and length of both species increased with depth, suggesting both species undergo ontogenetic migration into deeper waters.